bmillare/dj.compose/README.md

   (user-fn ...))
 ```

-`fnb` is a macro that lets you define **binding functions**. `fnb`s accpet a set of direct and late binding symbols, and then the body.
+`fnb` is a macro that lets you define **binding functions**. `fnb`s accept a set of direct and late binding symbols, and then the body.

 Example `fnb`:
 ```clojure